-PM Modi reaches Japan for Quad Summit, bilateral meetings | NewsBytes
+PM Modi reaches Japan for Quad summit, bilateral meetings | NewsBytes

-Prime Minister Narendra Modi arrived in Japan on Monday to attend the Quad summit aimed at enhancing cooperation among member nations, Australia, India, Japan, and the United States, and discussing developments in the strategic Indo-Pacific region.
-PM Modi is on a two-day visit to Japan where he will meet US President Joe Biden, the newly-elected Australia PM Anthony Albanese, and Japanese PM Fumio Kishida.
+Prime Minister Narendra Modi arrived in Japan on Monday to attend the Quad summit aimed at enhancing cooperation among member nations, Australia, India, Japan, and the United States and discussing developments in the strategic Indo-Pacific region.
+PM Modi is on a two-day visit to Japan where he will meet US President Joe Biden, the newly-elected Australian PM Anthony Albanese, and Japanese PM Fumio Kishida.

 - At Tuesday's Quadrilateral Security Dialogue (Quad summit), a free, open, and inclusive Indo-Pacific region, emerging and critical technologies, maritime security, climate change, and challenges and progress linked to COVID-19 will be discussed.